yyx990803/generator-dude/README.md

 - Clone this repo, place it somewhere nice, then inside of it, `npm link`
 - In an empty directory run: `yo dude` (yeah it's that awesome)
 - The project is ready to roll.
 Just `grunt` to build.
-- If you initiated with Node or AppEgine backend (see below), `grunt dev` will build everything, start a development server on 8080, and watch file changes for auto rebuild.
+- `grunt dev` will build everything, start a development server on 8080, and watch file changes for auto rebuild static assets / restart node process.
+- Pair with LiveReload browser extension for instant reload awesomeness

 ## Includes
 - grunt